jina-ai/action-hub-builder/README.md

       - name: Checkout
         uses: actions/checkout@v2
       - name: Jina Hub Image Builder
-        uses: jina-ai/hub-builder@v0.1
+        uses: jina-ai/hub-builder@v0.2
 ```

-On every new PR, the builder will find all changed `manifest.yml` recursively (deleting is excluded) and try to build an Hub image from it.
+On every new PR, the builder will find all modified `manifest.yml` recursively (deleting is excluded) and try to build an Hub image from it, one by one.
 That means, when you update an image, you *must* change `manifest.yml` to trigger the build, e.g. you can simply bump `version` field in `manifest.yml`.

 ### Output of the Action